ruslanadilgereev/firebase_flutter_agent/README.md

 This repo is for code that supports talks, blogs, and experiments. **This code is unmaintained.**

-## Contributing

-If you're on the Dash team at Google, this repo is appropriate for **any** demo, sample, experiment, etc that you don't want to commit to maintaining.
-This repository is a catch-all for code that just doesn't belong anywhere else.

-For example:

-- Demos for talks, events, workshops, or tied to a timeline in some way.
-- Sample apps that are in-progress.
-- Sample apps that are tied to experimental features.
-- Sample apps in which the running demo app is more important that the code itself.
-- Code that just doesn't belong anywhere else.
-- **Any code that shouldn't be advertised as having best practices or being up to date.**

 ## CI

 This repository has CI in the case that you want to test your demo code against the three Flutter channels. **CI is not required to merge code,** it's simply here as a convenience.
 It's run every night at midnight, and when you make a PR.